Skip to main content

 • Local Growth (Subsidy Control Reference Number - SC10782)

-To help public authorities interpret and comply with the Streamlined Routes accompanying guidance has been produced for each route.
-Public authorities are strongly advised to consider the guidance documents when deciding to give subsidies under a Streamlined Route.
+To help Public Authorities interpret and comply with the Streamlined Routes accompanying guidance has been produced for each route.
+Public Authorities are strongly advised to consider the guidance documents when deciding to give subsidies under a Streamlined Routes.

 Further Information